 This project aims to educate young students in future smart energy grids and how our technology can act as a helping tool in making this a possibility.

-At VisBlue, we constantly put an effort into optimizing our product and business, and one of the things that we're currently working on is creating a more circular economy for our business which benefits both our customers, VisBlue and the environment.
+At VisBlue, we constantly put an effort into optimizing our product and business, and one of the things that we are currently working on is creating a more circular economy for our business which benefits both our customers, VisBlue and the environment.

-When we ensure to take this into account, our customers don’t have to.
+When we ensure to take this into account, our customers do not have to.

 VisBlue has been granted funds from the EU to start our own "Rethink Business" Project.
 Along with funding, we have been granted an external consultant to help formulate how we can implement the ‘Cradle to Cradle’ mindset into our business case.